frymanofer/Android_Native_Wake_Word/README.md

 ## About this package:

-**The first Wake Word detection with optimized cross compiled onnx libraries.**
+**The first Wake Word detection with optimized cross compiled dm libraries.**

 ### **Achieving battery consumption:**
 - **0.02% per minute**